lewisplume/Cotswoldleague/RECENT_UPDATES_MAY_2026.md

 *   Draw card SQL joins were expanded to resolve club names for `team5_name` through `team8_name`.
 *   Portal rendering now lists competing teams from lanes 1-8 (where present).
 *   Teamsheet copy text was updated from hardcoded “2027” to dynamic active-season wording.
+*   Venue edits in the portal are now restricted to the logged-in club and active season, which prevents cross-season or cross-club updates through a crafted request.

 ### 6.5 Scoresheet API Active-Season Defaults
 *   `gala_scoresheet_api.php` was aligned to use active season defaults (`$active_season_year`) instead of hardcoded 2027 in operational flows.